 The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
 That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+Sustainable investments with an anvironmental environmental objective might be aligned with the Taxonomy or not.

-Sustainability

-indicators measure

-social characteristics promoted by the

-financial product are
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.

-environmental or